AdamaJava/adamajava/docs/qprofiler2/index.md

 ### Xml Validation

-qprofiler2 provide a schema file which help you to validate the xml output.
+qprofiler2 provides a schema file which help you to validate the xml output.
 This xsd file can download from https://purl.org/adamajava/xsd/qprofiler2/v2/qprofiler2.xsd

 ~~~~{.text}
 xmllint --noout --schema ~/PATH/qprofier2.xsd qprofiler2.xml